What do the individual values of the CS2 skins mean? (Finish Catalog, Pattern Index, etc.)

 Various Bowie Knife Pattern Indices in comparison

-However, there are also skins where the pattern does not matter.
-These include, for example, the Glock-18 Candy Apple.
-The arrangement of the color in this skin always looks the same regardless of the pattern index.
+However, there are also skins where the pattern doesn't matter.
+One example is the Glock-18 Candy Apple.
+The color layout for this skin always looks the same, regardless of the pattern index.

 Glock-18 Candy Apple Pattern

-The candy apple pattern is always the same: red at the top, black at the bottom - regardless of the pattern index
+The Candy Apple pattern is always the same: red on top, black on the bottom—regardless of the pattern index

-If you want to find out more about exactly how the pattern index works, take a look at our dedicated article on the Pattern Index over.
+If you'd like to learn more about exactly how the Pattern Index works, feel free to check out our dedicated article on the Pattern Index over.

 Wear Rating - Float (degree of wear)